Skip to content

 print(f" {name:20s} {n:6d}")

-If you see no MRP frames on a ring port, either MRP is not configured on the Ring Manager or the ring port is in the wrong VLAN.
-If you see PROFINET RT frames but the PLC reports communication errors, the problem is at Layer 3 or above.
+When no MRP frames appear on a ring port, either MRP is not configured on the Ring Manager or the ring port is in the wrong VLAN.
+When PROFINET RT frames appear but the PLC reports communication issues, the issue is at Layer 3 or above.

 A frame with a bad FCS is discarded silently.
-Rising CRC error counters on a port mean a cable, SFP, or EMI problem on that specific port.
+Rising CRC counters on a port indicate a cable, SFP, or EMI issue on that specific port.
 Check counters before opening Wireshark.

 The I/G bit controls flooding

 Switches flood frames with the I/G bit set.
-MRP, LLDP, and STP all use multicast MACs.
-They reach every switch on the segment by design.
+MRP, LLDP, and STP use multicast MACs.
+These protocols reach every switch on the segment by design.

 Set speed and duplex explicitly

-A duplex mismatch drops throughput to 30% with no error messages.
+A duplex mismatch drops throughput to 30% with no log messages.
 Set speed and duplex explicitly on all ports connected to PLCs and industrial devices.

 Ethernet delivers frames between directly connected devices on the same segment.
-That is not enough.
-A PLC in one cabinet needs to reach a SCADA server in another building.
+A PLC in 1 cabinet needs to reach a SCADA server in another building.
 That requires IP addressing and routing — the Layer 3 and 4 protocols that move data across multiple network segments.
-This section covers the TCP/IP stack that makes that possible.
+The next section covers the TCP/IP stack.

 • IEEE 802.3-2022 — IEEE Standard for Ethernet